dockerq/rsc-minikube/asserts/pkg/minikube/02-cluster.md

 # pkg/minikube/cluster
 Cluster pkg operates the VM and k8s cluster.It defines MachineConfig and Config which holds `MachineConfig` and `bootstrapper.KubernetesConfig`.

-Cluster has below inportant methods
+Cluster has below important methods

 ## cluster.go
 ### StartHost